iTwin/iTwinUI/.changeset/eight-sites-lose.md

 '@itwin/itwinui-css': patch
 ---

-Fixed `iui-transfer-list-listbox-wrapper` to now properly truncate long strings in the list items.
+Fixed `iui-transfer-list-listbox-wrapper` to now properly handle long strings in the list items.